A STAR brand

 How can exhibitors manage drayage costs?

-Smart design choices that reduce both freight and drayage
+Smart design choices to reduce trade show freight and drayage rates

 Design plays a huge role in what you’ll pay for freight and drayage.
 The more efficient your exhibit is to ship and handle, the more savings you’ll see.